Social Media Marketing for Dentists

 DIY or Hire a Dental Social Media Marketing Agency?

 Social media marketing can be, and most often is, managed in-house by dental teams.
 It just takes efficient planning and an organized process to be successful.
-Some teams are new to social media, or just don’t have the time, so they hire a dental social media marketing agency.
+Some teams are new to social media, or just don’t have the time, so they hire a social media marketing agency.
 Here’s what you need to ask before you hire someone:

 How do you create social media content for my dental office?